 Launch Safari GUI software

 Connect your laptop to any network without restricted ports, preferably a hotspot from a mobile device.

+If there is no suitable Wi-Fi network, the demo will still function however the data will only be sent across the serial connection and not to the cloud.
+See section 7.6.b for more details.

 Connect your laptop to the safari demo kit by plugging the attached USB cable into your laptop